GameBrief · Guides

 The encounter modifiers in NG+ include effects that change how dice interact with the floor and which faces count as crits.
 Some are beneficial (they amplify your build on the right class) and some are hazards.
 Reading the modifier before each encounter and planning your throw angle around it is a skill that base runs don't teach.
 It's one of the things that makes NG+ feel meaningfully different rather than just harder.

 For your first NG+ attempt: run Warrior or Paladin if you haven't already.
 Both are forgiving enough to learn the new encounter patterns without getting eliminated in the first room.
-The fragile high-ceiling classes like Rogue and Shadow require a more refined throw technique to survive the HP-scaled rooms.
+The fragile high-ceiling classes like Rogue and Mage require a more refined throw technique to survive the HP-scaled rooms.

 A single run takes 20-45 minutes depending on class and playstyle.
 Warrior runs faster because blocking reduces the number of throws needed to survive tough rooms.
 Necromancer runs slower in the late dungeon because the skeleton army complicates encounter resolution, but it's also the hardest class to die on once the army is built.